-Brighton is home to two universities, the University of Sussexand the University of Brighton.
-Sussex University is the location for botanica2016 and is located 4 miles (6km) from the centre of the city.
-It is extremely accessible by train and bus (scroll down for more details).
+Brighton is home to two universities, The University of Sussex and the University of Brighton.
+Sussex University is the location for Botanica2018 and is located 4 miles (6km) from the centre of the city.
+It is extremely accessible by train and bus.

-Brighton rocks all year round, but really comes to life during the summer months when tourists, language students and revellers from London pour into the city, keen to explore the city's legendary nightlife, summer festivals, great music and quirky shops.
-The highlight for the sightseeing visitor is, without doubt, the weird and wonderful Royal Pavilion, a 19th-century party palace built by the Prince Regent, who kicked off Brighton's enduring love of the outlandish.
+Brighton rocks all year round, but really comes to life during the summer months when tourists, language students and revelers from London pour into the city, keen to explore the city's legendary nightlife, summer festivals, great music and quirky shops.
+The highlight for the sightseeing visitors is, without a doubt, the weird and wonderful Royal Pavilion, a 19th - century party palace built by the Prince Regent, who kicked off Brighton's enduring love of the outlandish.

 Brighton Leisure Time

-Brighton beachfront offers a 5.4 miles (8.7km) expanse of shingle beach - a buzzing playground for swimming and beach activities and with so much stunning Sussex countrysideliterally on the doorstep of the city, there are loads of opportunities for walking and cycling activities on the South Downs and areas beyond Brighton too.
+Brighton beachfront offers a 5.4 mile (8.7km) expanse of shingle beach - a buzzing playground for swimming and beach activities and with so much stunning Sussex countryside literally on the doorstep of the city, there are loads of opportunities for walking and cycling activities on the South Downs and areas beyond Brighton too.

 For ideas of what to do and where to go, check out the official Brighton tourism guide: www.visitbrighton.com